Privacy Policy — Grok Automate

 5.2 Account record (Cloud Firestore)

-Once signed in, we create one document per user at users/{uid} in Cloud Firestore.
-It contains only what's strictly needed to run the Pro tier:
+On sign-up we create one document per user at users/{uid} in Cloud Firestore, containing only this:

 {